top of page

 Your reverse tech stack should connect to resale channels directly, enabling faster time-to-value.

-Impact: Higher resale recovery and less inventory aging.
+• Impact: Higher resale recovery and reduced inventory aging.

 From Chaos to Control: Real-World Example